 Mirta

-We danced again a few days later at Club Gricel.
-She wasn’t feeling very well that night, but she came anyway because I was leaving Buenos Aires the next day.
-Unfortunately, the floor was too crowded that Saturday night, and we couldn’t dance the way we wanted.
-I sent her an email the next morning to say goodbye.
-In her response, she wrote, “These things do not happen every day… If you think the same way, let’s continue to write… and who knows, we may again have the opportunity, in Argentina or the USA, to enjoy our dance and maybe an exquisite dinner…”
+The next morning, I wrote to thank her and to say goodbye.
+She replied, “These things do not happen every day… If you think the same way, let’s continue to write… and who knows, we may again have the opportunity, in Argentina or the USA, to enjoy our dance—and maybe an exquisite dinner…”

 September 10, 2009